Chalarangelo/30-seconds-of-code/blog_posts/javascript-event-bubbling-capturing-delegation.md

 });
 ```

-In the above example, we delegate event handling from the `button` to `window` and use `event.target` to get the original event's target.
+In the above example, we delegate event handling from the `button` to `Window` and use `Event.target` to get the original event's target.

 Using the event delegation pattern is advantageous for two reasons: